 Now that we know that vape carts do, in fact, go bad over time, the next question that obviously presents itself is: how long do vape carts last on average?

 Kept in the proper environment for long-term storage, a vape cart loaded with THC or CBD can usually last for around a year.
-However, shelf lives of up to 20, even 24 months aren’t unheard of if you really take utmost care of your carts when they’re not in use.
+However, shelf lives of up to 20 or even 24 months aren’t unheard of if you really take the utmost care of your carts when they’re not in use.

 How to Improve Your Vape Cartridge Shelf Life